 so we have the second-moment uncertainty relations

 respectively.
-The two determinants and their bounds are shown in \autoref{fig:UncertaintyRelations} \textbf{a)}.
-Interestingly, $\det \gamma (W) \ge - 1/4$ and $\det \gamma (Q) \ge - 1$ resemble the Robertson-Schrödinger uncertainty relation and the uncertainty relation presented in \cite{Haas2021b}, respectively, up to an overall minus sign.
-Note also that $\det \gamma (W) \ge - 1/4$ is a simple consequence of Pauli's principle, implying that $\braket{n}$ must belong to $[0,1]$
+The three determinants and their bounds are shown in Fig.~\hyperref[fig:UncertaintyRelations]{2(a)}.
+Interestingly, $\det \gamma (W) \ge - 1/4$ and $\det \gamma (Q) \ge - 1$ resemble the Robertson-Schrödinger relation~\cite{Robertson1929,Robertson1930,Schroedinger1930} and the uncertainty relation presented in Eq.
+(73) of~\cite{Haas2021b}, respectively, up to an overall minus sign.